• Skip to primary navigation

 Next, add 2 cups of flour and sea salt to the wet ingredients and stir with the dough hook or by hand until incorporated.

-Make sure to start with 2 cups then gradually add the rest of the flour as needed ¼ cup at a time until the dough forms a ball and is only very slightly tacky.
+Start with 2 cups then gradually add the rest of the flour as needed ¼ cup at a time until the dough forms a ball and is only very slightly tacky.

 two photos showing How to Make Naan Bread - adding dry ingredients and making the dough